sandyjmacdonald/fast_stats_julia/README.md

 descending length.

 Runs significantly faster for large numbers of sequences than the Python version.
-For example, this Julia version ran through 5,000,000 250 base pair sequences in 28.65 seconds compared to 6 minutes 44.55 seconds for the Python version.
+For example, this Julia version ran through 5,000,000 250 base pair sequences (gzipped fastq) in 28.65 seconds compared to 6 minutes 44.55 seconds for the Python version.

 ### Dependencies

 Requires the [ArgParse](http://docs.julialang.org/en/release-0.1/stdlib/argparse/)
-module for parsing the command line arguments.
-You can install it by opening an interactive Julia prompt and typing:
+module for parsing the command line arguments, and the [GZip](https://github.com/JuliaLang/GZip.jl) module for reading gzipped input.
+You can install these by opening an interactive Julia prompt and typing:

 	Pkg.add("ArgParse")
 	Pkg.add("GZip")